 I see a lot here about Music.
 What about the Arts part?

-There are tons of cool arts and culture events and other non-music happenings going on in Downtown Mobile during SouthSounds weekend.
+There will be lots of cool arts and culture events and other non-music happenings going on in Downtown Mobile during SouthSounds weekend.
 See here for more info.

 How old do I need to be to come to the festival?

-All events occurring at Cathedral Square and the other outdoor, public spaces are All Ages.
+All events occurring at outdoor, public spaces are All Ages.
 Events occurring in music venues have varying age restrictions depending on the venue – please contact the venues that are hosting the shows you want to see to determine their rules.
 Admission to all music venues is subject to venue age restrictions and venue capacity, as well as all other venue policies.

 How old do I need to be to purchase or drink alcohol?

-All patrons must be 21 years of age or older with a valid ID to purchase and/or consume alcoholic beverages (including any beer purchased from our onsite vendor in Cathedral Square).
+All patrons must be 21 years of age or older with a valid ID to purchase and/or consume alcoholic beverages.

 I’m not from Mobile.
 How do I get there?
 Where do I stay?

 See here for location, lodging and travel information.

 Do I need to buy a ticket or wristband?